Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: LexO Arcs: Emotion Arcs Generated from Counting Emotion Words

-Figure \ref{fig:v_cat_results} shows the correlations between valence arcs generated using information from the lexicons and the gold valence arcs created from the categorically labeled test data.
-Figure \ref{fig:v_reg_results} shows the results for the same experiments but for gold arcs from continuously labeled valence test data.\\
+{\bf Results (Valence):} Figure \ref{fig:v_cat_results} shows the correlations and RMSE values between predicted valence arcs and the gold valence arcs.

-\textbf{Bin Size:} Overall, across datasets and regardless of the type of lexicon used and how OOV words are handled, increasing the bin size dramatically improves correlation with the gold arcs.
+\textit{Bin Size:} Overall, across datasets and regardless of the type of lexicon used and how OOV words are handled, increasing the bin size dramatically improves correlation with the gold arcs.
 In fact, with bin sizes as small as 50, many of the generated arcs have correlations above 0.9.
-With bin size 100 correlations are around 0.95, and approach \sm{high 0.90's to 0.99} with bin sizes of 200 and 300.
+With bin size 100 and above correlations approach high 0.90's.
+Similarly, RMSE starts at approximately 1.20 to 1.10 at bin size 1, and quickly drops as bin size increases.
+At bin size 300, RMSE approaches quite low scores (0.3--0.1).

-{\it Discussion:} For many social media applications, one has access to tens of thousands, if not millions of tweets.
-There, it is not uncommon to have time-steps (bins) that include thousands of tweets.
-Thus it is remarkable that even with relatively small bin sizes of a few hundred tweets, the simple lexicon approach is able to obtain very high correlations.
-Of course, the point is not that the lexicon approach is somehow special, but rather that aggregation of information can very quickly generate high quality arcs, even if the constituent individual emotion signals are somewhat weak.\\
+If we use a bin size of 1, we only get the ups and downs of the emotions associated with individual words, which will likely be quite far off from the true emotion arc.
+As bin size increases (more data per bin), the predicted arc gets closer to the true arc probably because:\\[-17pt] \begin{quote} If bin \textit{x} is expressing more of an emotion (higher emotion intensity) than bin \textit{y}, then \textit{x} has a higher average word--emotion association score than \textit{y}.\\[-18pt] \end{quote}

-\textbf{Categorical vs. Real-Valued Lexicons:} Using a real-valued lexicon obtains higher correlations across bin sizes, methods for processing OOV terms, and datasets.
+\textit{Categorical vs. Real-Valued Lexicons:} Using a real-valued lexicon obtains higher correlations across bin sizes, methods for processing OOV terms, and datasets.
 The difference is marked for very small bin sizes (such as 1 and 10) but progressively smaller for higher bin sizes.

-{\it Discussion:} Entries from real-valued lexicons carry more fine-grained emotion information, and it is likely that this extra information is especially helpful when emotion scores are determined from very little text (as in the case of small bins), but less useful for larger bin sizes where even coarse information from the additional text is sufficient to obtain high correlations.\\
+Entries from real-valued lexicons carry more fine-grained emotion information, and it is likely that this extra information is especially helpful when arcs are determined from very little text (as in the case of small bins).\\[2pt] \textit{OOV Terms:} Results with the two OOV-handling methods were comparable (no clear winner).\\[2pt] {\bf \DT{Discussion: }} \DT{For many social media applications, one has access to tens of thousands, if not millions of posts.
+There, it is not uncommon to have time-steps (bins) that include thousands of instances.
+Thus, it is remarkable that even with relatively small bin sizes of a few hundred, the simple lexicon approach is able to obtain very high correlations.
+Of course, the point is not that the lexicon approach is somehow special, but rather that aggregation of information can very quickly generate high quality arcs, even if the constituent individual emotion signals are somewhat weak.}